tngo0508/tngo0508.github.io/_pages/about.md

 title: About Me
 permalink: /about/
 author_profile: true
+toc: true
+toc_label: "Page Navigation"
+toc_sticky: true
 ---
+Welcome to my digital haven, where lines of code and heartfelt reflections converge.
+I am Thomas Ngo, a dedicated software engineer, and this blog is my canvas for sharing the mosaic of my professional and personal journey.
+With each journal entry, I invite you into the rhythm of my daily pursuits and the evolution of my coding odyssey.
+Thank you for investing your time in understanding the chapters of my story.
+As we embark on this shared exploration, may our connection deepen, and the code we craft together resonate with the symphony of shared experiences.
+Gratefully, Thomas.

+## Introduction

-Hello, I'm Thomas Ngo, a dedicated Software Engineer based in Stanton, CA, with a passion for crafting innovative solutions and a profound understanding of diverse data structures.
-My journey in the tech realm has been marked by a results-driven approach, earning a Master's in Computer Science along the way.
+Greetings!
+I am a Software Engineer residing in Stanton, California, driven by a passion for creating innovative solutions and possessing a profound understanding of diverse data structures.
+My journey in the tech realm has been defined by a results-driven approach, culminating in the achievement of a Master's in Computer Science.

 ## Professional Profile